michaelcheny/Sinatra-Project/NOTES.md

     ```

 - Difference between authentication and authorization?
-    authentication authenticates the the current user, checks if they're logged in and if they are the current user, else we can kick or redirect them to login
+    authentication authenticates the current user, checks if they're logged in and if they are the current user, else we can kick or redirect them to login

     authorization checks if they are authorized for action, like authorizing a user for editing something.

 - Walk through the logical progession process of a user asking for an HTML form to data being changed in the database (include user input validation and authentication/authorization)
+    User clicks on a link, or types in an HTML, that triggers a get request, then when they input whatever in the form, and submit, that triggers a post request.
+The post request then says wassap to the controller, it goes in has params and has to get through authentication or authorization, then the input validation will get triggered whenever a `.save` or `.update` method is called.

 - What is Rack?
     A gem - a Ruby Webserver Interface, that helps us create a web server at its simplest form.
 The building block of rails.
 Has a config rackup file.